Review of the floppy disk as a storage medium, and the USB replacement

 The second issue that applies to all devices using USB sticks is that different commands are used for accessing 2GB of data, and greater than 2GB of data.
 Some sticks will accept the 2GB commands even though their total capacity is 4GB or 8GB or more; and some sticks will only accept 4GB+ commands only, even though you are accessing the first 2GB of the storage unit.
 This means another uncertainty whether the USB stick will be compatible.

-The third issue is that the FAT16 filing system has a hard limit (in earlier versions of windows) at 2GB as well, making 2GB a double barrier, and FAT32 must be used instead which is a significant change in complexity and speed of scanning the file list (a linked list that may traverse all over the place, instead of a simple contiguous table at the beginning.)
+The third issue is that the FAT16 filing system has a hard limit (in earlier versions of windows) at 2GB as well, making 2GB a double barrier, and FAT32 must be used instead which is a significant change in complexity and speed of scanning the entire file list (a linked list that may traverse all over the place, and really high file counts per folder, instead of a simple contiguous table at the beginning for the main directory.
+Potential slow down with FAT32 although not noticeable if you don't have many files.)

 So to maximize compatibility there are several recommendations to follow, when you are first trying to get the USB Floppy unit to work in your system: